 In contrast to the course in general studies the conditions governing the award of the degree in special studies are designed to enable students to undertake the specialised study in one School, or in certain cases, in two Schools.
 Students will study for a minimum of four years and will be regarded as proceeding to an honours degree.
-Normally five courses are taken in the special field over four years of study, together with five subsidiary subjects, which must include two consecutive courses from Group VII.
+Normally five courses are taken in the special field over four years of study, together with four subsidiary subjects which should include two consecutive courses from Group VII.

 A candidate for the degree in special studies in two Schools will take three consecutive courses in each School to third year and in his fourth year will take a special honours course designed by the Heads of the two Schools concerned.
-Once again two consecutive courses must be taken from Group VII.
+Once again two courses, normally consecutive courses, must be taken from Group VII except where Faculty has granted special permission for a student to take one subject only from Group VII.

-The full requirements governing the award of the degree in general studies, special studies, and combined special studies are set out on pages 25-29.
+The full requirements governing the award of the degree in general studies, special studies, and combined special studies are set out on pages 27 to 32.

+General Information

-General Information MATRICULATION REQUIREMENTS
+MATRICULATION REQUIREMENTS